Hey there, fellow work-from-home warriors! Let’s talk about something that’s been weighing heavily on my mind lately: the downside of remote work.

 Why do lots of people work from home nowadays?

-Many people work from home during the pandemic as a safety measure to avoid contracting the virus, while others prefer to work remotely to be able to work from anywhere and have flexible working hours.
+Many people work from home during the pandemic as a safety measure to avoid contracting the virus.
+In contrast, others prefer to work remotely from anywhere and have flexible working hours.

 -